 For many, the perfect cat means having a particular breed, and choosing to get a kitten rather than an adult cat from a shelter may be the best way to ensure you get what you want.

 Most responsible breeders prefer not to let their pedigree kittens leave home and their mother until they are over 12 weeks old so they can make sure they are ready for separation and have been properly vaccinated.
-The key socialization period for kittens also happens in that time frame, so it's crucial to talk with the breeder and ask what measures have been taken to support the kitten's development.
+The key socialisation period for kittens also happens in that time frame, so it’s crucial to talk to the breeder and ask what measures have been taken to support the kitten’s development.

 Kittens may also be acquired from a shelter.
 In these cases it may be a little harder to be certain of their parentage.
-That being said, workers at the shelter may be able to recognize personality traits in the kittens and help you choose the one which will be best suited to your home environment.
-While they may be able to spot some defining characteristics in kittens, a lot may be up to chance, but as many fans of mixed-breed cats will say, this is all part of their charm.
+That being said, workers at the shelter may be able to recognise personality traits in the kittens and help you choose the one which will be best suited to your home environment.
+While they may be able to spot some defining characteristics in kittens, a lot may be up to chance, but as many fans of moggies will say, this is all part of their charm.

 Pros to acquiring a kitten